yahoo/tunitas-tarwater/README.md

 ## Background

-The implementation herein follows the [User Sync Service](https://github.com/digi-trust/dt-cdn/wiki/User-Sync-Service-%28Draft%29) draft specification.
+The implementation herein follows the <em>User Sync Service</em> from the Digi-Trust infrastructure (which is no longer published).

 ## Dependencies